What are the various certificate, masters and doctoral degree programs available through the School of Community & Global Health?

 CGU will forward your PhD applications to SCGH for review upon receipt of an unofficial copy or fax of your test score report.
 However, all admissions decisions will remain provisional until official scores are received directly from the administering institution.

 Students who have received doctoral degrees from a US institution are exempt from the submission of standardized test scores.
 All students holding masters level degrees will be required to submit test scores.
 GRE and GMAT scores more than five years old will not be accepted.
-MCAT scores are good for three years.
+MCAT scores are valid for three years.

 How do I apply to a dual-degree program?